selimanac/defold-daabbcc/README.md

 # DAABBCC
-AABBs tree native extension for Defold Engine
+DAABBCC is a terrible name of a AABBs tree native extension for Defold Engine

 ## About
 DAABBCC is a C++ wrapper of [AABB.cc](https://github.com/lohedges/aabbcc) lib for Defold Engine.
 [AABB.cc](https://github.com/lohedges/aabbcc) is developed by [Lester Hedges](http://lesterhedges.net) and released under the [Zlib](http://zlib.net/zlib_license.html) license.
 The code in [AABB.cc](https://github.com/lohedges/aabbcc) library was adapted from parts of the [Box2D](http://www.box2d.org) physics engine.
 DAABBCC is a native wrapper developed by [Selim Anaç](https://twitter.com/selimanac)